Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/README.md

 ## Future work and contributing

-The authors of the paper plan to continue development of the code and experiments.
+The authors of the paper plan to further develop the codes and extend the experiments.
 We welcome pull requests for improvements and issues for any errors you encounter.

 ## Get in touch

 Contacts of the corresponding authors:
 * Mariona Coll Ardanuy, mcollardanuy[at]turing.ac.uk
-* Kasra Hosseini, khosseinizad[at]turing.ac.uk
+* Kasra Hosseini, khosseini[at]turing.ac.uk
 * Federico Nanni, fnanni[at]turing.ac.uk

 ## Acknowledgements